 Ensure playground equipment is safe to use and that risks from damaged or defective equipment are addressed before opening.

 Identify a programme for re-opening and managing playgrounds and play areas based on unique characteristics of the playground, for example size, location, likely footfall and level of need within the local area.

 Social or physical distancing is one of the ways of managing and reducing the risks of transmission and infection.

-Persons responsible for playgrounds are required to take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained (except by members of the same household (including an extended household) or a carer and the person assisted by the carer.
+Persons responsible for playgrounds are required to take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained in indoor areas.
+There is no requirement for social distancing outdoors unless a risk assessment identifies distancing as a reasonable measure to be applied.